spotlightpa/poor-richard/content/news/2021-12-08-SPLCONMAP.md

 “Over the last several months, advocates and everyday Pennsylvanians told us they didn’t want the process of years’ past,” Grove said in a statement.
 “The people of Pennsylvania asked for increased public involvement, a map that was drawn by people, not by politicians, and the opportunity to offer comment on a preliminary plan before a final vote was taken.”

+Rep. Scott Conklin, the ranking Democrat on the panel, told Spotlight PA he did not have any input on the map selection.

+“I have just seen the map,” he said.
+“We actually asked if we could have a testifier on a Zoom meeting tomorrow and were denied.”

+“I had high hopes and I can’t express my disappointment that it wasn’t done in a bipartisan way,” Conklin added.

 See the map below or <a href="http://www.paredistricting.com/pcplan" target="_blank">here</a>.

 {{<picture src="external/59y431r338cchwb1bxytrvrm34.jpeg" description="The Pennsylvania House State Government Committee&#39;s preliminary congressional map, released Dec.
 8." caption="The Pennsylvania House State Government Committee&#39;s preliminary congressional map, released Dec.
 8." credit="Pennsylvania House State Government Committee">}}

 <i>This story will be updated.</i>

+<i>Spotlight PA’s Danielle Ohl contributed reporting.</i>

 <i><b>WHILE YOU’RE HERE...</b></i><i> If you learned something from this story, pay it forward and become a member of </i><a href="https://www.spotlightpa.org/"><i>Spotlight PA</i></a><i> so someone else can in the future at </i><a href="http://spotlightpa.org/donate"><i>spotlightpa.org/donate</i></a><i>.
 Spotlight PA is funded by</i><a href="https://www.spotlightpa.org/support"><i> foundations</i></a><i> </i><a href="https://www.spotlightpa.org/support"><i>and readers like you</i></a><i> who are committed to accountability journalism that gets results.</i>